UCLA Bruins: Men's team

-The UCLA men's team won 19 NCAA titles, all under Al Scates, who coached the Bruins for 48 years.
+The UCLA men's team won 21 NCAA titles, 19 under Al Scates, who coached the Bruins for 48 years.
 The Bruins also won 5 USVBA titles prior to the sport being sanctioned by the NCAA, two of these under Scates.
 John Speraw became head coach of the men's program following the retirement of Scates in 2012.
 Former player Karch Kiraly (1983) was inducted into the College Sports Information Directors of America (COSIDA) Academic All-America Hall of Fame.